Looseling/PartyCLI/partycli.new/README.md

 This repo includes a multi-stage Dockerfile that builds a small runtime image. by default it builds linux container.

   ```
+    // Make sure Dokcer Desktop or any Docker Enginer is running

+    // Open the project folder
+    cd Partycli.new

     // build the image
     docker build -t partycli:latest .